davidzambrana/threat-fabric/README.md

 - _Playwright_ tests are currently configured to run on Firefox only and with `1` retry for non-CI runs
 - I am aware that I could write the API tests also using Playwright, but I used `supertest` to demonstrate that I am able to stand up another framework and not only `Playwright`.
 In case I needed to set up a test framework just to test APIs, `Playwright` might be an overkill as it brings in many capabilities with it. `supertest` is a lightweight framework designed to test APIs, so I believe it's a good choice for it, also because we may want to decouple UI and API tests in a bigger project.
-- I also added a very simple CI pipeline using _Github Actions_ to run the API tests and upload the test results.
-This is also useful for me to see how the tests perform over time
+- I also added two very simple CI pipelines using _Github Actions_ to run the API and web tests and make the test results available in the "Upload test report" step.
+This is also useful for me to see how the tests perform over time.
+Feel free to move on to the "Actions" section to see the CI runs and test reports.

 ### Improvements to be made